What is the Women’s Leadership Council?

 - Sunrise Mountain

-This year the very first cohort of this project reached graduation eligibility.
-We proudly watched 279 seniors who had been identified by CCSD as at-risk, walk the stage to receive their diploma.
+In 2014, the very first cohort of this project reached graduation eligibility.
+We proudly watched 279 seniors who had been identified by CCSD as 100 percent at-risk, walk the stage to receive their diploma.

 Breakfast with Books In partnership with Spread the Word Nevada, the WLC sponsors “Breakfast with Books” once a month.
 Families are treated to a light breakfast, a book reading, and a free developmentally appropriate and enriching book to build their home libraries.
 The excitement and smiles on the children’s faces as they choose their new books is truly heartwarming.
 This important program promotes English literacy and fluency by increasing the number of available tools to promote language acquisition.
 The participating elementary schools are Jeffers, Paradise, Petersen, Twin Lakes and Whitney.